 - Tell your story!
 Communicate how you will be impacted by these regulation changes

-Original comments on your experience with medical abortion, Mifeprex, and why you believe it is important to expand access to Mifeprex are essential.
-To assist you in crafting scientifically informed comments for the agency to consider, we have included a number of quick facts that you can choose to include within your comments.
+Comments on your experience with medication abortion, Mifeprex, and why you believe it is important to expand access to Mifeprex are essential.
+To assist you in crafting comments, we have crafted a template as well as a number of quick facts that you can choose to include within your comments.
 Be sure to include the citations!

 To submit your comments, follow this link and drop your comments into the text box provided or attach your document.
 Click the “Continue” tab on the bottom of the screen to review and submit your final comments.

-Fact #1: Mifeprex and its use in medical abortion procedures have been proven to be safe and effective with little adverse outcomes.
+Fact #1: Mifeprex and its use in medication abortion protocols have been proven to be safe and effective with little adverse outcomes.
 The mortality rate for medication abortion is approximately 1 per 100,000, which is significantly lower than the maternal mortality rate for women bringing their pregnancies to term at 9.8 per 100,000.

 - Beal, M. W. (2007).
 Update on medication abortion.
 Journal of Midwifery & Women’s Health, 52(1), 23–30.

-In a study examining the experiences of patients using mifepristone, 91% of women reported they would choose the mifepristone regimen again if they had another abortion and 97% would recommend the medical abortion method to others.
+Fact #2: In a study examining the experiences of patients using mifepristone, 91% of women reported they would choose the mifepristone regimen again if they had another abortion.
+97% would recommend the medication abortion method to others.

 - Jensen, J.T., et al. (2000).
 Acceptability of Suction Curettage and Mifepristone Abortion in the United States: A Prospective Comparison Study.
 American Journal of Obstetrics & Gynecology, 182(6), 1292–9